 - What is the contingency plan if a host server dies?

 While a server failure is never good, its effects are compounded in a virtual environment.
 I mentioned an above company that had a SAN as a single point of failure, but some hosts can be themselves a single point of failure.
 I generally recommend that if you have VMware, you purchase VMotion and keep a spare server available.
-When I did a virtualization upgrade I generally take one of the more powerful servers left over from the virtualization make make it a host.
+When I did a virtualization upgrade I generally take one of the more powerful servers left over from the virtualization to make it a host.
 I use the formula…N+1 (N being the number of hosts you need).
-This way if there is a fail over, with Vmotion, the servers will be transferred to another host…it may be slower, but you wont have downtime…and you’ll have time to fix the problem host.
+This way if there is a failover, with Vmotion, the servers will be transferred to another host…it may be slower, but you won’t have downtime…and you’ll have time to fix the problem host.

 - What is the most suitable virtualization platform?

 Though I have worked with VMware heavily in my background, you really need to evaluate every network differently.
 There are many different virtualization products out there and each one has strengths and weaknesses, and it’s important to make sure what works for your environment.
 If not, you may overspend, not get all the features you need, or get underperforming software.

 - Are all my applications supported in a virtual environment?

 Believe it or not, some applications are not supported on virtual servers.
 I know that some versions of Exchange Server are supported only on physical servers.
 Before you begin virtualizing your servers, make sure that your applications will be supported in a virtual environment.
 I’ve had problems with some software vendors, and they wouldn’t help me because the server was virtualized, so make sure you check prior to making the switch.

 Hopefully, these tips along with my other suggestions from [Virtualizing Domain Controllers] will help you with what you need to get started on the virtualization path.